Hemorrhoids are commonly seen and function to keep the anus closed.

 However, there are certain advantages to LHP® over traditional surgical hemorrhoid treatment.

-• High level of safety by avoid harming the anal sphincter, anoderm, or mucous membrane.
+- High level of safety by avoiding harming the anal sphincter, anoderm, or mucous membrane.

-What the difference between LHP® and HeLP® (hemorrhoids laser procedure)?
+What is the difference between LHP® and HeLP® (hemorrhoids laser procedure)?

-• LHP® is targeting a congested hemorrhoidal piles and their feeding blood vessels, while HeLP® is targeting only the feeding blood vessels.
+- LHP® is targeting congested hemorrhoidal piles and their feeding blood vessels, while HeLP® is targeting only the feeding blood vessels.

-• LHP® is designed for 3rd and 4th degree of hemorrhoidal piles treatment, while HeLP® is designed for 2nd degree of hemorrhoidal piles treatment.
+- LHP® is designed for 3rd and 4th-degree of hemorrhoidal piles treatment, while HeLP® is designed for 2nd degree hemorrhoidal piles treatment.

 Can do LHP® with mucopexy?

-We can do hybrid procedure LHP® and mucopexy at same time.
+We can do hybrid procedure LHP® and mucopexy at the same time.

 It's a safe surgery that effectively controls bleeding and prolapsing hemorrhoids, with no post-operative problems.